amd/aocl-data-analytics/.github/PULL_REQUEST_TEMPLATE/pr.md

 Windows platforms.
 These jobs not only build but also run all the unit-tests and examples and report compiler, unit-tests and examples result logs.
-It possibly also includes jobs that build a code coverage report and compile the documentation.
+It possibly also includes jobs that build a code coverage report, compile the documentation, or build the package (and wrappers) and installs it with subsequent compiling and running the installed examples.

 **Unit-tests** refers to all test source codes related to the project.
 These may be a suite in Google Tests/CTests.